 2. The card will be turned off when employment or coverage terminates.
 The card will be turned off if you fail to provide the correct documentation to Humana, when necessary to substantiate claims.
-If Humana does not receive substantiation (verification) from you within thirty (30) days after you swipe the Humana Access Card, then Humana will request this substantiation from you.
-If substantiation is not received within 30 more days (for a total of 60 days from the initial Humana Access Card swipe), then claims processing will be suspended.
-This suspension of claims will include the use of the Humana Access Card as well as reimbursements for traditional paper claims.
+If Humana does not receive substantiation (verification) from you within thirty (30) days after you swipe the HumanaAccess card, then Humana will request this substantiation from you.
+If substantiation is not received within 30 more days (for a total of 60 days from the initial HumanaAccess card swipe), then claims processing will be suspended.
+This suspension of claims will include the use of the HumanaAccess card as well as reimbursements for traditional paper claims.

 The card will be turned off when you terminate employment or when coverage under the Plan ends.
-Contact your Third Party Administrator for reactivation of the electronic payment card if you elect COBRA, and after submission of your initial COBRA premium payment.

-- 3. You must certify proper use of the card.
-As specified in the Cardholder Agreement, you certify during the applicable Election Period that the amounts in your HRA will only be used for Eligible Medical Expenses (i.e. medical care expenses incurred by you, your spouse, and your tax dependents) and that you have not been reimbursed for the expense and that you will not seek reimbursement for the expense from any other source.
-Failure to abide by this certification will result in termination of card use privileges. - 4.
-HRA reimbursement under the card is limited to certain providers.
-Use of the card for HRA expenses is limited to merchants who are providers such as doctors and pharmacies. - 5.
-When you incur an Eligible Medical Expense at a doctor's office or pharmacy, such as a co-payment or prescription drug expense, you swipe the card at the provider's office much like you would a typical credit card.
-The provider is paid for the expense up to the maximum reimbursement amount available under the HRA (or as otherwise limited by the Program) at the time that you swipe the card.
-Every time you swipe the card, you certify to the Plan that the expense for which payment under the HRA is being made is an Eligible Medical Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source. - 6.
-You must obtain and retain a receipt/third party statement each time you swipe the card.
-You must obtain a third party statement from the health care provider (e.g., receipt, invoice, etc.) that includes the following information each time you swipe the card: - The nature of the expense (e.g., what type of service or treatment was provided). - If the expense is for an over the counter drug, the written statement must indicate the name of the drug.
+- 3. As specified in the Cardholder Agreement, you certify during the applicable Election Period that the amounts in your HRA will only be used for Eligible Medical Expenses (i.e. medical care expenses incurred by you, your spouse, and your dependents).
+You also certify that you have not been reimbursed for the expense and that you will not seek reimbursement for the expense from any other source.
+Failure to abide by this certification will result in termination of the HumanaAccess card use privileges. - 4.
+Use of the HumanaAccess card for HRA expenses is limited to merchants who are health care providers (doctors, pharmacies, etc.).
+As set forth in the Cardholder Agreement, you may be able to use the HumanaAccess card at a regular retail store e.g., a supermarket, grocery store, or discount store with a pharmacy if the facility has installed the Inventory Information Approval System (IIAS).
+If the IIAS system is not installed at a regular retail store, you will need to submit HRA expenses for reimbursement using a traditional paper claim. - 5.
+When you incur an Eligible Medical Expense at a doctor's office or pharmacy, such as a co-payment or prescription drug expense, you swipe the HumanaAccess card at the provider's office much like you would a typical credit card.
+The provider is paid for the expense up to the maximum reimbursement amount available under the HRA (or as otherwise limited by the Program) at the time that you swipe the HumanaAccess card.
+Every time you swipe the HumanaAccess card, you certify to the Plan that the expense for which payment under the HRA is being made is an Eligible Medical Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source.

+- 6. You must obtain and retain a receipt/third party statement each time you swipe the HumanaAccess card.
+You must obtain a third party statement from the health care provider (e.g., receipt, invoice, etc.) that includes the following information each time you swipe the HumanaAccess card: - The nature of the expense (e.g., what type of service or treatment was provided). - The date the expense was incurred. - The amount of the expense.